jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 150px; position: absolute; top: 330px; left: 100px;">Feature</h1>

 !SLIDE
-.notes For example, if we go back to the Rodauth query I showed earlier, note that the table name it selects from is specific to password reset tokens.
+.notes If we go back to the Rodauth query I showed earlier, note that the table name it selects from is specific to password reset tokens.

 <pre style="font-size: 40px; margin-top: 210px;"><code>SELECT key FROM <b>account_password_reset_keys</b>
 WHERE id = 1234;